The Knights of Christ's Mercy

-You can be a knight and you don't need to be of royal blood.
+You can be a knight of Christ's Mercy and you don't need to be of royal blood.

 It is a little known fact that there have been Orders of Knighthood that did not require royal blood for many centuries.
 Many of these Religious Orders of Chivalry are in existence today.
 They tend to be difficult to get initiated into.
 Many of these Religious Military Orders of Chivalry have their origins in the medieval Catholic Church.
 A few examples of these Catholic Orders are: